 - At the same time, I submitted articles to websites (non-paid).
 Submitted to Vulcan Post and The Financial Diet.
 I just wanted some work published online on high-authority sites, so I can use them as samples.
-Sometimes the editors will reach out to you and make you part of their writing team.
-I’ve had this happen once.

 - Accepted full-time remote work which allows for extra time to freelance.
 I like stability, so I like having a steady income stream.
 It helps to counter the times of the year when work is scarce.

 - Network like heck.
 Networking is just being consistent at telling everyone you meet that you do freelance writing.
 Obviously don’t be spammy.
 And keep a good character – no one wants to work with people who are not professional.